 Toddlers go through growth spurts, which typically make them hungrier.
 One way to get your little one to go to bed and stay there is by offering a small snack before their tuck-in.

 Try something like a small slice of unprocessed meat, toast, or a glass of warm milk — the key is that it’s slightly filling and calming.
-Don’t offer items that get them too excited or anything with added sugar in it.
+Don’t offer items that get them too excited or anything with added sugar.
 A banana worked wonders for my little one.

-If you’re still using nursing or the bottle to get your little one to sleep, consider breaking the association.
+If you’re still using nursing or the bottle to get your little one to sleep, it may be time to break the association.

-I recommend that parents offer this last feeding 20 to 30 minutes prior to bedtime.
-Allowing toddlers to sleep with milk on the teeth puts them at risk of cavities from the sugars in milk.
-To prevent this, I recommend brushing (or at least wiping down) the teeth after milk or breastfeeding at bedtime (4), Also, once most of the primary teeth are in, the bottle nipple can cause a gap or abnormal opening between the top and bottom teeth.
+I recommend that parents offer this last feeding 20 to 30 minutes before bedtime.
+Allowing toddlers to sleep with milk on their teeth puts them at risk of cavities from the sugars in milk.
+To prevent this, I recommend brushing (or at least wiping down) their teeth after milk or breastfeeding at bedtime (4).
+Once most of the primary teeth are in, the bottle nipple can cause a gap or abnormal opening between the top and bottom teeth.
 To prevent this.
-It is best to transition to a sippy cup prior to the age of 2 (5).
+It is best to transition to a sippy cup before age 2 (5).

 Headshot of Dr. Leah Alexander, MD, FAAP